sanketghosh/pastemonk/README.md

   - /models - models for database
   - /controllers - all business logics
   - /config - the configuration files (db and all)
-- /client: Preact frontend code
+- /client: React frontend code

 ## Contributing